tamnguyenbbt/Okapi/README.md

 	By default, ````"anchor `Student Info` search <table>tr>".GetTestObject()```` will get the closest row toward the column title 'Student Info' which is the first row in the table.
 We don't want that to happen.
 We want to get the row we wanted so we call FilterByScreenDistance(precedingRowCount) which gets row at at distance order 'precedingRowCount' from the column title.
 	Now we are in the row, looking into the DOM a bit and seeing that to go to the student name element we have to call ````Child.NextSiblingAt(2).ChildAt(5)````.

-## Working with repeated UI blocks
+## Working with Repeated UI Blocks

 * Imagine there is a web page with multiple UI blocks.
 Each block has a city name and a url link named 'See details' to open up the details about the city.

 * We want to check if the city names and the links are correct and also they are arranged properly on the page.
 With Okapi, it is quite easy to do with very few number of lines of code.